 The B.F.A. degree prepares the student to enter into a professional career within an area of specialization or to pursue further study on a graduate level.
 This degree is designed to develop technical competence, critical judgment, and a strong commitment to artistic quality.
 Once the student has fulfilled the basic requirements and introductory studies, a concentration is required in a specific discipline.

 Requirements for a B.A. in Art

+DEGREE: Bachelor of Arts

-Liberal Arts Core (see page 40) (CS 115 Waived)46 c redits
+Liberal Arts Core (see page 40) (CS 115 Waived) 46 credits

-Art44 c redits
+Art 44 credits

-Open Electives redits
+Open Electives 30 credits

-Total redits
+Total 120 credits